Mythologos/ND-DLC-Tools/README.md

 We applied all filters; however, the option is provided not to use some (or any) filters.
 Use of this tool will take some time due to all the pages that need to be scraped.
-In addition, due to the changing nature of Wiktionary, subsequent scrapes will likely not be identical.
+In addition, due to the changing nature of Wiktionary, subsequent scrapes will very likely not be identical.
 All pages are saved as HTML files.

 ```